msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 ## Projection

 Clip space is the result of applying a projection matrix to a region of the view space defined by some boundaries.
 This bounded region is called the **viewing volume**, and any point inside this volume that survives the **depth test** will end up on the screen.
 In clip space, points are represented using homogenous coordinates, i.e., $(x,y,z,w)$, and are not yet normalized, i.e., they're not in the form $(x',y',z')$.
 The $w$ component was added for convenience — to enable translation to be expressed as matrix multiplication.
-At projection stage, we repurpose this homogenous coordinate to store the depth information.
+At projection stage, we repurpose this component to store the depth information.
 But, $z$ already represents depth (distance from camera) in view space, why do we need to use the $w$ component?
 After applying the projection, $z$ is no longer the original depth — it's been remapped for the depth buffer (usually to $[0,1]$ range).
 The projection matrix typically puts the original view space $z$ value into $w$.
 Note that this is only needed when **perspective projection** is used — for perspective division that happens after the projection matrix is applied.
 On the other hand, in **orthographic projection**, $w$ remains $1$ throughout the pipeline.
 Now, let's explore these two types of projection.

 ### Orthographic Projection